Skip to main content

 Generally, reallocating salaries for existing positions that have been paid for with state or local dollars to HAVA grants is considered supplanting and is unallowable.
 However, there may be rare circumstances where states pay for salaries with their own nonfederal budgets and find it necessary and reasonable to move salaries either partially or fully to HAVA grants.
 These circumstances and the application of the EAC supplanting guidance are noted in the two exceptions below:

-1. Budget reduction: If the state experienced a reduction within its own budget(s) and lost revenue to continue paying for salaries programmatically aligned with HAVA and critical to election administration, they would be eligible to use HAVA funding to fill the salary gaps and ensure program continuity.
-As outlined in the exceptions above, the budget reduction should be well documented and recorded in grant files and with the EAC.
+1. Budget reduction: If the state experienced a reduction within their own budget(s) and lost revenue to continue paying for salaries programmatically aligned with HAVA and critical to election administration, they would be eligible to use HAVA funding to fill the salary gaps and ensure program continuity.
+As outlined in the exceptions above, the budget reduction should be well-documented and recorded in grant files and with the EAC.

 Supplementing vs. Supplanting